Jeff-Oliver/hemlock_image_poisoner/README.md

  ## Conclusion & Next Steps

-For Phase 2 we will do the following: Add more loss functions, experiment with other image attack methods, calculate a true Attack Success Rate, and create a robust UI which allows users to select their attack methods etc. We will also scale out our model so it can work on Video and Audio media.
+For Phase 2 we will do the following: Add more loss functions, experiment with other image attack methods, calculate a true Attack Success Rate, and create a robust User Interface which allows users to select their attack methods etc. We will also scale out our model so it can work on Video and Audio media.
 Since we had to de-scope this project a lot of our future state work has been commented out.

 ## Acknowledgments